On Heretics and Thought-Crimes

-Were this not the case, it would have been perfectly possible to disagree with either of us, to criticize us, to say that our ideas weren’t well-expressed or whatever.
-Instead the two of us have been objects of a collective rage, hatred and disgust, in some cases by people who have never read what they are condemning.
+Were this not the case, it would have been perfectly possible to disagree with us, criticize us, or say that our ideas weren’t well-expressed or whatever.
+Instead we have been objects of a collective rage, hatred and disgust, in some cases by people who have never even read what they are condemning.

-Some of this outrage is due to the disgust and horror that ISIS incites through its endless massacres and atrocities, and the (false) assumption that Floyd and I somehow condone or minimize or even approve of these actions.
+Some of this outrage is due to the disgust and horror that ISIS incites, and the (false) assumption that Floyd and I somehow condone or minimize or even approve of these actions.
 But ISIS itself cannot explain the knee-jerk responses of so many people to a sentence in a screenshot and a single phrase.

 ISIS doesn’t explain why it is now becoming difficult to think or say anything about it beyond certain consensual parameters, and why a single phrase or sentence can be held up as evidence of evil intent or collusion.
-It doesn’t explain why a British politician is hailed as a great orator if he compares the bombing of another Middle Eastern city to the International Brigades; or why George Osborne can tell a New York audience that the UK has ‘got its mojo back’ because it has bombed Raqqa.
+It doesn’t explain why a British politician is hailed as a great orator if he compares the bombing of another Middle Eastern city to the International Brigades, or why George Osborne can tell a New York audience that the UK has “got its mojo back” because the RAF bombed Raqqa.

 Yet MPs now read the words of two writers and bloggers out in parliament as though they were reading an indictment, and ‘leftists’ can call for the death of someone whose words they don’t like.
-And even when Floyd and I have tried to explain and clarify our intentions, these emotions have made no difference to many of those who have read them, and some have even seen them as confirmation of our original ‘guilt.’
+And even when Floyd and I have tried to explain and clarify our intentions, these explanations have made no difference and have even been interpreted as confirmation of our original ‘guilt.’